ricpol/pygrister/doc/misc.rst

     try:
         st_code, res = grist.list_records('mytable')
     except HTTPError:
-        # return values are missing but data have been retrieved anyway
+        # standard return values are missing but data have been retrieved anyway
-        print(grist.resp_code, grist.resp_content)
+        st_code = grist.apicaller.response.status_code
+        res = grist.apicaller.response.text  # or .json()

 If you prefer to "look before you leap" instead, set the config key to ``N`` and check the resulting status code::